1anakin20/kinect-drums/README.md

 This is a work in progress.
 It allows to play the drums with a Kinect and optional wii remotes.

 # Interesting articles
+This project shows a similar concept, an unity project that only uses the Xbox Kinect: https://github.com/luaneyed/bolbbalgan-drum.

 Found after the beginning of this project, this paper shows the same concept this application is trying to achieve: https://studylib.net/doc/8717487/a-kinecttm-and-wiimotetm-based-digital-drum-kit.

 # Acknowledgments